How to go grocery shopping with a collapsed disc

 If you have a collapsed disc or any other degenerative spine condition, you probably know all too well the impact that this frustrating condition can have on daily activity.
 Something as simple as doing your weekly grocery shopping can suddenly turn into a painful affair.
 Even when you’re in the middle of treatment for your neck or back pain, relief can come slowly, leaving you to deal with your discomfort in the meantime.
-However, there are a number of ways that you can manage your pain at the grocery store or anywhere else and limit the interruption in your life.
+However, there are a number of ways described in the following article that can help you manage your pain at the grocery store or anywhere else and limit the interruption in your life.

-The effect of back and neck pain on daily activity
+The effect of neck and back pain on activities like grocery shopping

 We often do not realize how much we rely on our neck or back until it is causing problems.
 Something as mundane as unloading the dishes or lifting a bag of dog food can become a seemingly overwhelming burden.
-In the case of a collapsed intervertebral disc, you may be experiencing any of a number of symptoms, depending on the location, cause and severity of the disc degeneration.
-The good news is that in most cases, pain from a collapsed disc can be managed on your own with non-invasive treatment and with some practical advice.
+In the case of a collapsed spinal disc, you may be experiencing any number of symptoms, depending on the location, cause and severity of the disc degeneration.
+The good news is that in most cases, pain from a collapsed disc can be managed on your own with noninvasive treatment and some practical advice.

 If you are grocery shopping with a collapsed disc, for example, consider the following:

-- Consider using a motorized wheelchair.
-While exercise is extremely helpful for overcoming pain, a wheelchair is a great alternative if you are concerned about overexertion.
+- While exercise is extremely helpful for overcoming pain, consider using a motorized wheelchair as an alternative if you are concerned about overexertion

 Living with neck or back pain can be a real burden.
 If you continue to experience dull and throbbing chronic pain from a collapsed disc or any other degenerative spine condition, it is important that you meet with your doctor to learn about your numerous treatment options.